tidymodels/infer/tests/testthat/_snaps/wrappers.md

       res_1 <- prop_test(dfr, resp ~ exp)
     Condition
       Error in `prop_test()`:
       !
-This test is not well-defined for response variables with more than 2 levels.
+This test is not defined for response variables with more than 2 levels.

 # wrappers can handled ordered factors